tenxhq/rustbelt/README.md

 ### General functionality

+- [ ] Cache rust-analyzer for test project so we can iterate on tests faster
 - [ ] Cache rust-analyzer analysis results to speed up subsequent queries on the same project
 - [ ] Only reload changed files instead of entire project on updates
 - [ ] Implement LRU cache for loaded projects to manage memory usage